CricketBr/Crickets-Shorthand-Site/cr-shorthand-course.md

 ### Four Column Method for Copying

-This method works well while you are at the copying stage, in the early stages of dictation when you should have well-written shorthand in front of you, when you cannot take dictaion, and at all stages for penmanship practice.
+This method works well while you are at the copying stage, in the early stages of dictation when you should have well-written shorthand in front of you, when you cannot take dictation, and at all stages for penmanship practice.
 It also helps you build hand speed separate from brain speed.

 It will not, however, help you build brain speed.
 I speak from experience.
 Only dictation will do that.

 Make four columns by dividing two pages into two columns each, so you can see all at the same time.
 Copy the passage from the book into the first column.
 Aim for a slightly uncomfortable speed, at which your notes are readable and follow the rules, but are not perfect.
 If you are creating your own material, write your first attempt in the first column and leave room for corrections.

+The 1st column needs to be accurate, since it will be the model for the others.
+Accurate means readable and following the rules, not perfect penmanship.
+Go as slow as needed to reach this level, but no slower.

 Check your work and make corrections.
 Choose a few outlines you struggled with, copy them a few times.

+If your writing is still unstable, go directly to the 2nd column.
+Once your writing is reasonably good, wait a few days, then re-read the 1st carefully.
+You will see things differently after a rest.

 Then copy from the first column to the second, check your work, make corrections, and practice difficult sections.
 Then copy from the second column to the third, and the third to the forth.
 Check your work, make corrections, and practice difficult sections after each copy.

-The 1st column needs to be accurate, since it will be the model for the others.
-Accurate means readable and following the rules, not perfect penmanship.
-Go as slow as needed to reach this level, but no slower.

 Speed up a bit for the 2nd column.
 Counter-intuitively, shorthand is easier to write neatly with a bit of speed.

 Speed up even more for the 3rd column.
-Go so fast that your writing is only 95% accurate.
+Go so fast that your writing is only 95% accurate -- unless your goal for the exercise is penmanship.
+In that case go slower.

 The 4th and final column should be slow enough for 98% accuracy, but no slower.
 Your hand will remember this copy most.
 Too slow will teach slow writing.
 Too fast will teach inaccurate writing.